 On July 25, 2016, this European investee also acquired the remaining 33% interest in two Italian outlet centers in Naples and Venice, as well as the remaining interests in related expansion projects and working capital for cash consideration of €145.5 million.
 This resulted in the consolidation of these two properties on the acquisition date, requiring a remeasurement of our previously held equity interest to fair value and the recognition of a non-cash gain of \$29.3 million in earnings during the third quarter of 2016.
-The determination of fair value of the consolidated assets and liabilities consists primarily of investment property and lease related intangibles.
-As of March 31, 2017, our legal percentage ownership interests in these properties ranged from 45% to 90%.
+Substantially all of our investment has been determined to relate to investment property based on estimated fair value at the acquisition date.

-On April 7, 2017, this European investee acquired an additional 15.7% investment in the Roermond Designer Outlets Phase 4 expansion for cash consideration of approximately \$17.8 million, bringing its total noncontrolling interest in the expansion to 51.3%.
+On April 7, 2017, this European investee acquired an additional 15.7% investment in the Roermond Designer Outlets Phase 4 expansion for cash consideration of approximately \$17.9 million, bringing its total noncontrolling interest in the expansion to 51.3%.

 On April 21, 2017, this European investee acquired a 100% interest in an outlet center in Roosendaal, Netherlands for cash consideration of \$69.8 million and the assumption of existing mortgage debt of \$40.1 million.
+In May, the assumed loan was refinanced with a \$69.0 million mortgage due in 2024, after available extension options, with an interest rate of EURIBOR plus 1.85%.
+Substantially all of our investment has been determined to relate to investment property based on estimated fair value at the acquisition date.

-In addition, we have a noncontrolling interest in a European property management and development company that provides services to the Designer Outlet properties.
+In addition, we have a 50.0% noncontrolling interest in a European property management and development company that provides services to the Designer Outlet properties.